galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-peaks2genes/tutorial.md

 In part 1 we used an overlap definition of 1 bp (default setting).
 In order to get a more meaningful definition, we now want to use the information of the position of the peak summit and check for overlap of the summits with genes.

-## Preperation
+## Preparation

 Create a new history and name it.
 If you forgot how to do that, you can have a look at the beginning of this tutorial.
 The history is now empty, but we need our peak file again.
-Before we upload it twice we can copy it from our former history:
+Before we upload it twice, we can copy it from our former history:

 > ### {% icon hands_on %} Hands-on: Copy history items
 >